 Choosing your Homeowners Insurance Policy Part 1

 One of the most important things in life is to purchase an insurance policy for your home and belongings.
-When purchasing a home, buying a homeowners policy is the most responsible first step you can take.
-There are a lot of issues that come up when you are a first time home owner that may cause for you to need insurance coverage, weather disasters, burglary, fires, floods, etc. There are several different types of home insurance specifically designed for potential risks and types of homes.
+When purchasing a home, buying a homeowner's policy is the most responsible first step you can take.
+There are a lot of issues that come up when you are a first-time homeowner that may cause you to need insurance coverage, weather disasters, burglary, fires, floods, etc. There are several different types of home insurance specifically designed for potential risks and types of homes.
 Read on to learn about the different types of home insurance and tips to follow when deciding on your policy.

 HO-1, 2, and 3

-One of the most common types of home insurance is known as the HO-1.
+One of the most common types of home insurance is known as HO-1.
 This is basic coverage that protects homeowners from natural disasters and catastrophic claims only.
-Typically, an area that is not covered in this type of insurance are floods and earthquakes; this requires an additional policy.
-An HO-2 otherwise known as broad homeowners insurance covers more than an HO-1 and issues that result from natural disasters like ice, sleet, damage to home pipes etc. HO-3 insurance is special form insurance that will cover additional or attached structures toy our home.
-These structures can be a pool house, garage, shed, in law quarters, or deck, etc. Any damage to these structures will be covered by this policy.
+Typically, an areas that is not covered in this type of insurance are floods and earthquakes; this requires an additional policy.
+An HO-2 otherwise known as broad homeowners insurance covers more than an HO-1 and issues that result from natural disasters like ice, sleet, damage to home pipes, etc. HO-3 insurance is a special form of insurance that will cover additional or attached structures toy our home.
+These structures can be a pool house, garage, shed, in-law quarters, or deck, etc. Any damage to these structures will be covered by this policy.

 How do you begin to know what potential risks you are taking by purchasing a home?
 A good first step is analyzing the options above and letting Insuravita help you choose the correct policy.
 Comparing these types of insurance seems complicated at first.
 Here is a recap of what we discussed above.
 You would choose an HO-1 policy only if you do not anticipate needing extensive coverage.
 This is a basic form of insurance and can sometimes leave out essential areas that need additional coverage.
 An HO-2 policy goes one step further to cover personal items within your home and specific weather issues mentioned above.
 You would choose an HO-3 to have more coverage than an HO-1 policy but at a more affordable cost, this is the most common form of home insurance.